Civil War Flags

 There were many different Civil War diseases and if you did become sick, and every soldier did at some point there were a lot of interesting techniques Civil war doctors would use to treat your illness.

-The medicine used during the Civil War would most likely do you more harm than actually help you.
+The Civil War medical instruments used during the Civil War would most likely do you more harm than actually help you.

-Mercury was used often as a treatment for all sorts of problems.
+Substances such as Mercury were used often as a treatment for all sorts of problems.
 If you felt sick they gave you mercury, well they gave you something called calomel which was nothing more than honey and chalk with mercury mixed into it.

 Needless to say the medical community at the time was not aware of the poisonous substance they were giving their patients, even though the patients were developing tooth loss, digestive problems and even brain damage.